Australia Gross Domestic Product: Real

 1960 - 2019 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Final Consumption Expenditure: General Government data was reported at 293.105 USD bn in 2020.
 This records an increase from the previous number of 275.001 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Final Consumption Expenditure: General Government data is updated yearly, averaging 112.981 USD bn from Jun 1960 to 2020, with 61 observations.
+AU: GDP: 2010 Price: USD: Final Consumption Expenditure: General Government data is updated yearly, averaging 112.981 USD bn from Jun 1960 (Median) to 2020, with 61 observations.
 The data reached an all-time high of 293.105 USD bn in 2020 and a record low of 29.554 USD bn in 1960.
 AU: GDP: 2010 Price: USD: Final Consumption Expenditure: General Government data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 General government final consumption expenditure (formerly general government consumption) includes all government current expenditures for purchases of goods and services (including compensation of employees).
 It also includes most expenditures on national defense and security, but excludes government military expenditures that are part of government capital formation.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range